tamhinsf/SimpleAzureIoTCerts/README.md

-# Use X.509 Certificates with Azure IoT Hub
+# Use X.509 Certificates to Authenticate with Azure IoT Hub

-SimpleAzureIoTCerts is a C#-based command-line application that demonstrates how you can use self-generated and self-signed X.509 certificates to authenticate with Azure IoT Hub.
+SimpleAzureIoTCerts is a C#-based command-line application that demonstrates how to authenticate with Azure IoT Hub using self-generated and self-signed X.509 certificates.

-You can learn more about Azure IoT Hub authentication on the [Control access to IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-security#supported-x509-certificates) page on the Azure documentation website.
+You can learn more about Azure IoT Hub authentication on the [Control access to IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-security#supported-x509-certificates) page located on the Azure documentation website.

 ## What's included?

-To further your code-level understanding, SimpleAzureIoTCerts implements two key, high-level features:
+SimpleAzureIoTCerts implements two key features:
 * Add Device
   * Registers a new device with Azure IoT Hub
   * Gives you the option of associating X.509 certificates (primary and secondary) with a device at time of registration in three different ways.
 Our goal is to give you patterns that you can clone into your own implementation.
-    * Embedded: We've embedded X.509 certificates into the SimpleAzureIoTCerts binary as build-time resources.
-Take a look in the "Resources" folder.
+    * Embedded: The build process embeds X.509 certificates into the SimpleAzureIoTCerts binary.
+The "Resources" folders contains the CRT and PFX files that will be included.
-    * Bundled: The build process copies X.509 certificates into the same directory the SimpleAzureIoTCerts binary is output into.
-You can then specify these files by name during runtime: primary.crt, primary.pfx, secondary.crt, secondary.pfx.
+    * Bundled: The build process copies standalone X.509 certificate files we've pre-generated into the same directory the SimpleAzureIoTCerts binary is output into.
+You can then specify these files by name during runtime when prompted for certificate filenames: primary.crt, primary.pfx, secondary.crt, secondary.pfx.
-    * Bring Your Own: Instead of using the certificates files (CRT, PFX) we've described above, you use use OpenSSL to generate your own.
+    * Bring Your Own: Instead of using the pre-generated certificates files (CRT, PFX) we've described above, you use use OpenSSL to generate your own.
 * Delete (all) Devices - Deletes the first 1000 devices in an IoT Hub Registry.
 This is particularly useful if you need to quickly delete all the devices in your registry.

 ## Setup a development environment